benji6/andromeda/README.md

 Elemental is a digital audio workstation in development built on open web technologies

-It currently only supports Chrome and is aimed at tablet resolutions and up.
+It currently only supports Chrome

 **[Check it out here](http://elemental.audio/)**